mmahsereci/mmahsereci.github.io/_posts/2021-10-31-distribution-shifts.md

 category:   techblog
 tags:       [machinelearning, statistics]
 description: >
   Distinguishing data-distributions is a central topic of statistics.
-There were several attempts to categorize the different ways and causes to why two data-distributions, in particular the training and test distribution, may differ.
+There exist several approaches to categorize data-distribution shift, often with particular emphasis on the difference between the training and test distribution.
   Here, I collect some thoughts on the issue.

 authors: